Appelsiini1/Mimir/README.md

  This tool is intended to be used for managing large volumes of programming assignments on programming courses.
 Assignments are imported into the program with a sleek UI.
 The user can then create assignment sets from the imported assignments.
 The sets are then exported into a LaTeX file, that can then be turned into a PDF using pdflatex.

- This tool was started as a part of my Master's thesis.
+ This tool was started as a part of my Master's thesis at LUT University (Finland).
- **The tool is under development.**

  ## Requirements